ghb24/NECI_STABLE/docs/neci/input/calc.rst

    Default 1
    If this is set to -1 for particle, then we use the same number of cluster selections as particles.

+**CLUSTSELECTIONRATIO** dClustSelectionRatio

+   For CCMC PARTICLE.
+      If nClustSelections==-1, then this dictates the number of cluster selections to be dClustSelectionRatio*nParticles
+   Default 1

 **CCMCEXACTENERGY**

       For CCMC, if this is set, we calculate the projected energy exactly by considering all possible combinations of singles